DasPoseidon/discord_minecraft_release_bot/README.md

 Dieser Fork ist eine deutsche Übersetzung.

-MESSAGE_CONTENT in der Config-Datei wird aktuell1 ignoriert!
+MESSAGE_CONTENT in der Config-Datei wird aktuell ignoriert!

+This Fork is a german translation.

+MESSAGE_CONTENT in the config file is currently ignored.

 # discord_minecraft_release_bot
 A Discord Bot which checks for whether a new Minecraft release or snapshot has been released and makes a post via Discord Webhook.